mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 ---
-title: Writnig a PoshBot Plugin to Display Tickets and Assets
+title: Writing a PoshBot Plugin to Display TOPdesk Tickets and Assets
 tags:
 - PowerShell
 - PoshBot